miqbaltariq/SECP1513202420251/03/TylerChok/readme.md

 >
 > <b> However, in the face of adversity, our group did not fumble and only grew stronger from it.
 Coordinating and compromising with each other to set up a proper time and date to meet up and complete the task.
 We also each pitched ideas to each other to help decide on the best solution and finally, some of our group members found a suitable recording space for our presentation.
 >
 ><b> This project, I felt was the most impactful to me as it had taught me that with teamwork, great things can be achieved.
 My friends and I got together and had a lot of fun designing our presentation materials, low-fidelity prototype and more.
-Our little arguments about little imperfections or issues did not split the group but only strengthened it as we all wanted to do our best for this project, and I belive, we did achieve our best.
+Our little arguments about little imperfections or issues did not split the group but only strengthened it as we all wanted to do our best for this project, and I believe, we did achieve our best.

 <sub> *[Back to Top](#-hello-there-welcome-to-my-e-portfolio)* <sub>